vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/contributing.md

 **Note**: Languages will not be added to the language drop down on the docs site until they have at least 50% of their translations completed.

+### Before resolving issues

+Vuetify has a large number of contributors and collaborative disagreements are inevitable.
+In order to be a respectful community member, before spending your time on resolving a certain issue, please make sure:

+- The issue has no linked pull request.
+- Or the issue has linked pull request and you found a better solution or any improvement should be made, instead of lodging a new pull request, propose the solution and discuss any amendment with the author to cultivate the best solution as a consequence of community collaboration.

 ### Requesting new features

 Vuetify uses the **RFC** (request for comments) process for new feature suggestions.
 It is intended to provide a consistent and controlled path for new features to enter the framework.